Andy Ibáñez Player Props: Tigers vs. Royals

-On Monday, Andy Ibanez (coming off going 0-for-4) and the Detroit Tigers face the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 8:10 PM ET.
+After going 1-for-3 in his last game, Andy Ibanez and the Detroit Tigers face the Kansas City Royals (who will hand the ball to Daniel Lynch) at 8:10 PM ET on Tuesday.

-He had a hitless showing in his last game (0-for-4) against the Mariners.

 Andy Ibáñez Game Info & Props vs. the Royals